isomerpages/iras-taxacademy/_tomorrow-tax-professional/union-training-assistance-programme.md

 Please visit [e2i’s website](https://e2i.com.sg/individuals/employability/ntuc-education-and-training-fund/) to find out more.

 \*Unfunded course fee refers to the balance course fee payable after applicable government subsidy.
-This excludes GST, registration fees, misc. fees etc.
+This excludes GST, registration fees, miscellaneous fees, etc.

 \**This is only applicable to courses attended between 1 July 2020 to 31 December 2022.